bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Lightbulb-Bomb.md

---LIGHTBULB BOMBS 2  4.14                               -= Exodus =-
+-= Exodus =-

 An automatic reaction to walking into a dark room is to turn on the light.
 This can be fatal, if a lightbulb bomb has been placed in the overhead light socket.
 A lightbulb bomb is surprisingly easy to make.
 It also comes with its own initiator and electric ignition system.
 On some lightbulbs, the